Kilojoules to Quads Converter

 How to Convert Kilojoules to Quads

-To convert a kilojoule measurement to a quad measurement, divide the energy by the conversion ratio.
-One quad is equal to 1.0551E+15 kilojoules, so use this simple formula to convert:
+Since one quad is equal to 1.0551E+15 kilojoules, you can use this simple formula to convert:

-The energy in quads is equal to the kilojoules divided by 1.0551E+15.
+The energy in quads is equal to the energy in kilojoules divided by 1.0551E+15.

 Kilojoules and quads are both units used to measure energy.
 Keep reading to learn more about each unit of measure.

 The kilojoule is a multiple of the joule, which is the SI derived unit for energy.
-In the metric system, "kilo" is the prefix for 103.
-Kilojoules can be abbreviated as kJ, for example 1 kilojoule can be written as 1 kJ.
+In the metric system, "kilo" is the prefix for thousands, or 103.
+Kilojoules can be abbreviated as kJ; for example, 1 kilojoule can be written as 1 kJ.